michaeleisel/zld/README.md

 ### Installation

 - Install Xcode and run `sudo xcode-select -s <path to Xcode>`
-- Checkout the [latest release](https://github.com/michaeleisel/zld/releases/latest) from master
+- Checkout the [latest release of zld](https://github.com/michaeleisel/zld/releases/latest) from master
 - Run `git clean -dfx && make`
 - See in the output where it built zld (probably `build/Build/Products/Release/zld`).